Limelight (1952 film): Production

+Chaplin and Keaton collaboration

 The pairing of Chaplin and Buster Keaton in the final musical number is historic for being the only time the two performed together on film.
 Chaplin, at first, had not written the part for Keaton, because he believed that the role was too small.
 It was not until he learned that Keaton was going through hard times that Chaplin insisted Keaton be cast in the film: Before Limelight, Keaton had gone through a disastrous marriage, lost most of his fortune in the divorce process, and had appeared infrequently in films in the preceding years.

-A rumor has persisted, fueled by the intense rivalry among fans of the two comics, that Keaton gave such a superior performance that Chaplin jealously cut his scenes so he would not be upstaged by his rival.
-A close associate of Chaplin claimed that Chaplin not only did not feel threatened by Keaton's performance, but also heavily edited his own footage of the duet while enhancing Keaton's.
+Fueled by the intense rivalry among fans of the two comics, a rumor has persisted that Keaton gave such a superior performance that Chaplin jealously cut his scenes so he would not be upstaged by his rival.
+A close associate of Chaplin claimed that Chaplin did not feel threatened by Keaton's performance, and even heavily edited his own footage of the duet while enhancing Keaton's.
 According to Keaton's biographer Rudi Blesh, Chaplin eased his notoriously rigid directorial style to give Keaton free rein to invent his own comic business during this sequence.
 Keaton's widow Eleanor said that he was thrilled with his appearance in the film, and believed that his business partner, Raymond Rohauer, started and fueled the rumors.
 Chaplin's son, Sydney, who also appeared in the film, said that even if some of Keaton's best scenes were cut, which he did not believe, the storyline would not logically allow a supporting actor to suddenly appear and upstage the climactic comeback of Chaplin's character.

 While filming was underway, Chaplin's friend and former publicist Harry Crocker invited a large number of reporters to the set to watch the actors work.

+Limelight was one the first collaborations between Chaplin and Jerome Epstein, who would share a 30-year professional relationship and friendship.
+A movie executive counselled Epstein not to take a credit on Limelight, because it was made during the period in which Chaplin had become a target of McCarthyism.